jenkinsci/.github/profile/README.md

 - Voting closes: March 22
 - Winners announced at cdCon 2024 on April 16 - 18, 2024

-See the [announcement blogpost](https://www.jenkins.io/blog/2024/01/29/nominate-someone-2024-jenkins-contributor-awards/) for more details for voting and nominate candidates.
+See the [announcement blogpost](https://www.jenkins.io/blog/2024/01/29/nominate-someone-2024-jenkins-contributor-awards/) for more details.